pikakid98/decluttertube/README.md

 `NoPanel` Removes the right click panel from the YouTube player.
 Loop controls now require an extra right click.
 Using this in conjunction with "DenerdPanel" is redundant

+`NoCopyright` Removes the copyrighted music card from the description (No, This filter does NOT make you exempt from copyright infringement)

 ## Known issues
 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported